 Why has the Royal Oak Hotel on Church Street been removed?

 Transport for NSW makes every possible effort to avoid the need to acquire private property and will only do this when it has exhausted all other avenues.
-While the majority of businesses on Church Street have a larger setback from the street, the Royal Oak Hotel is located much closer to the street’s edge.
-The removal of the Royal Oak Hotel is necessary to provide sufficient space for two light rail tracks, one traffic lane on either side of the light rail, and a footpath on either side of the road.
+While the majority of businesses on Church Street have a larger setback from the street, the Royal Oak Hotel was located much closer to the street’s edge.
+The removal of the Royal Oak Hotel was necessary to provide sufficient space for two light rail tracks, one traffic lane on either side of the light rail, and a footpath on either side of the road.
 Both traffic lanes need to be wide enough to accommodate buses and trucks.

 Were alternative options considered to avoid impacting the Royal Oak Hotel?